 The more I used Clips, the more trusting I became, but it did take me a few tries to fully relax and relinquish control.

 Like almost every camera, there are limitations to shooting with Clips.
-As I tried out different angles — a live preview within the app is useful for seeing how your clips will be framed — I found that the best ones when I placed the camera at about eye level with my subject.
+As I tried out different angles — a live preview within the app is useful for seeing how your clips will be framed — I found the best ones were when I placed the camera at about eye level with my subject.
 When playing with a terrier, this was a bit annoying, since I needed to find a surface that wasn't too high.

 Clips comes with a rubber case that has an actual clip on the back, which you can use to prop the camera upright or attach it to the side of something, such as a standing picture frame or hardcover book jacket.
 However, I wouldn't advise clipping the device onto your shirt (even though it is light enough to do so), since you won't be in the frame.

 You also don't want to be too far away from your subject.
 Google suggests 3 to 8 feet and I found that range worked best, although I tended to prefer shots that were taken towards the shorter end of that spectrum since I could see more of my subject without background distractions.